 Class size: Minimum 8, Maximum 16

-Due to our nature of team rowing and our current COVID protocol, we do ask that every participant make every effort to attend all class sessions.
+Due to our nature of team rowing, we do ask that every participant make every effort to attend all class sessions.
 Your seat in the boat is vital to the entire boat performing at its best on the water.

 LTR 100 Coaches